Maximizing Your Business Sale Price in 2026: Key Traits Buyers Value

 Why It Matters

-Cash Flow, or Seller Discretionary Earnings (SDE) is a key metric for small and mid-sized businesses, showing the true earning power of your business.
+Cash Flow, or Seller Discretionary Earnings (SDE), is a key metric for small and mid-sized businesses.
+It shows the true earning power of your business.
 Buyers want to see robust, predictable cash flow that can support debt service, reinvestment, and a reasonable return on investment.

 How to Demonstrate

 Your business broker will help prepare a clear, defensible SDE calculation.
 It's important to note that every business broker will calculate SDE differently.
-And, to make matters even more complex, your accountant and financial advisor will have thoughts of their own on this topic.
+Your accountant and financial advisor may also have their own perspectives on this topic.

-Remember this: SDE requires professional judgement and a strong understanding of human psychology.
-I know brokers who add every last cent back in the form of Add-backs and this is problematic.
-If this all sounds confusing, I would recommend reading our article on this topic: Seller Discretionary Earnings.
+Remember this: SDE requires professional judgment and a strong understanding of human psychology.
+Some brokers add every last cent back in the form of Add-backs, which can be problematic.
+If this all sounds confusing, consider reading our article on this topic: Seller Discretionary Earnings.

 SDE SIDENOTE:

-Seller Discretionary Earning's purpose is to illustrate to buyers the total financial benefit an owner receives from a business.
-In our opinion, that does not mean every personal expense you took will get added back.
+Seller Discretionary Earnings illustrate the total financial benefit an owner receives from a business.
+This does not mean every personal expense will get added back.
 Remember, every Add-back will either build or erode trust with a buyer.

 3. Clean Accounting and Tax Records